 Cheonan Chungcheongnam-do, South Korea Travel Guide

 In contemporary times, Cheonan experienced rapid industrialization and urbanization.
-It became a prominent transportation hub with the development of railroads and highways, further linking it to the rest of South Korea.
+It became a prominent transportation hub featuring the development of railroads and highways, further linking it to the rest of South Korea.
 The establishment of universities plus study institutions also transformed Cheonan into an educational and technological center.

 Evidence of early human habitation in the region.